MetPX/sarracenia/doc/Admin.rst

   blacklab%

 From this listing, we can see that a subscriber on blacklab is actively downloading from the new pump on boule.
-Basically, The two sorts of shovels built automatically by sr_audit will do all the routing needed within a cluster.
+Basically, the two sorts of shovels built automatically by sr_audit will do all the routing needed within a cluster.
 When there are volume issues, these configurations can be tweaked to increase the number of instances or use post_exchange_split where appropriate.